payatu/vuln-nodejs-app/solutions/solutions.md

 ## 25 XSS using SVG file upload

-Application allow users to upload .svg file as a profile picture your goal is to steal other users information by using XSS.
+Application allows users to upload .svg file as a profile picture your goal is to steal other user information by using XSS.

 ### Exploit

-1. Login to attacker acccount
+1. Login to the attacker account
-2. Upload the following malicious .svg file in your account.
+2. Upload the following malicious `.svg` file to your account.

 ```
 <?xml version="1.0" standalone="no"?>